francisojeah/0g-serving-broker/api/README.md

-# 0G Serving Agent
+# 0G Serving Broker

 ## Introduction

-The 0G Serving Agent integrates with the [0G Serving Contract](https://github.com/0glabs/0g-serving-contract) to provide a seamless settlement solution for data retrieval services.
+The 0G Serving Broker integrates with the [0G Serving Contract](https://github.com/0glabs/0g-serving-contract) to provide a seamless settlement solution for data retrieval services.
 For example, if a provider has a chatbot service that can be called using the following command:

 ```sh
 curl https://chatbot.com \